ukparliament/weeknotes.data-search/10/index.md

 * Reduces our dependency on the website release schedule.

+Samu spent time with Sean Brazier to conduct a Service Assessment for the Integrated Workspace Management System (IWMS) project.
+This was the first session of a new format aiming to improve technology governance.

 A quote from one of the project documents made him stop for a second:

 "The current parliamentary estate measures approx. 222,000 square metres and consists of 34 buildings, properties and an underground car park.
 There is a total of 227 floors and 9651 rooms, when consolidated, across all of the buildings."